carvingCode/strum/README.md

 # strum

-plucky little pattern sequencer for monome norns.
+Plucky little pattern sequencer for monome norns.

- "Full moon shines so bright
-     Stars in its vicinity
-       All but disappear"
+"Full moon shines so bright, Stars in its vicinity, All but disappear"

 ## grid Controls